PowerLoom/docs/docs/Build-with-Powerloom/UniswapV2 Dashboard/Tour of the existing implementation/index.md

 ### Code Implementation

-The implementation of these processes is detailed in the Pooler GitHub repository.
+The implementation of these processes is detailed in the section.
 Key components include:

 - **Preloaders:** Defined in `snapshotter/utils/preloaders/`, these are responsible for the initial data fetching.
 - **Snapshot Workers:** Located in `pooler/utils/snapshot_worker.py`, these workers build the base snapshots.